mercure-imaging/mercure/docs/quickstart.rst

 The user interface of Orthanc can be reached by opening 127.0.0.1:8042 in a web browser.
 Use the username "orthanc" and password "orthanc" if an authorization dialog appears.

-While Orthanc already comes with a built-in DICOM viewer, we also included the open-source OHIF viewer because it supports displaying DICOM SR annotations.
-It can be reached at address 127.0.0.1:8008 (username "orthanc", password "orthanc").
-The OHIF viewer connects to the Orthanc PACS and will show the same studies.

-.. tip:: If the OHIF viewer only shows "Loading...", the authentication credentials might be missing.
-Try refreshing the page while precessing the SHIFT key.
-This will enforce that the authentication dialog gets displayed.

-.. important:: The Orthanc and OHIF installation described here is only intended for local testing and development purpose.
+.. important:: The Orthanc installation described here is only intended for local testing and development purpose.
 Do not expose these ports to the general network, as the installation might not be fully secured.

 First Steps
 -----------